3wcircus/gcm/README.md

-# gcm
-Github Commit Monitor using Django
+# Github Commit Monitor using Django

 <b>NOTE: Uses the old version of GitHub API</b>